lsund/timemanagement-hs/README.md

 # timemanagement-hs

-Aggregates times in a logfile
+Aggregates times in a logfile.
+See also [timelogger](https://github.com/godrin/timelogger)

 ## Install / Usage